Department of Diabetes and Cardiovascular Science

-- The antioxidant properties and clinical potential of N-acetylcysteine as an antithrombotic therapeutic in type-2 diabetes.
+- Antioxidant properties and clinical potential of N-acetylcysteine as an antithrombotic therapeutic in type-2 diabetes.

-- The mechanism of action and therapeutic potential of phytochemicals in diabetes and cardiovascular conditions.
+- Mechanism of action and therapeutic potential of phytochemicals in diabetes and cardiovascular conditions.

 - The role of intermediates in formation of advanced glycated end product in oxidative stress related to type-2 diabetes.

-- The mechanism of action of endocannabinoids in platelet function
+- Mechanism of action of endocannabinoids in platelet function

-- The anti-inflammatory and antioxidant properties of oats in patients with type-2 diabetes.
+- Anti-inflammatory and antioxidant properties of oats in patients with type-2 diabetes.

 - The relevance of plasma nitrite as a marker of endothelial function.

-- The mechanism of action and potential therapeutic targets for novel nitric oxide donor drugs linked to nano-dots.
+- Mechanism of action and potential therapeutic targets for novel nitric oxide donor drugs linked to nano-dots.

-- The role of oxidative stress in nanoparticle toxicity.
+- Role of oxidative stress in nanoparticle toxicity.

-- The role of oxidative stress in the cardiovascular effects of pollution.
+- Role of oxidative stress in the cardiovascular effects of pollution.

-- The biological actions and clinical potential of hybrid nitric oxide donor drugs in cardiovascular diseases and diabetes.
+- Biological actions and clinical potential of hybrid nitric oxide donor drugs in cardiovascular diseases and diabetes.

 Genetics and immunology